 We know that the Covid19 pandemic has been a difficult time for everyone, but also that we need to be there to still able to care for you and your dental needs.
 We have been working very hard to reconfigure the way we operate so that we can resume care as quickly as possible while ensuring your safety at all times.

-This does mean that as we reopen to emergency care only initially, and then some routine care from 8th June, your experience of dental care may be a little different to what you are used to, so we’ve produced this quick guide about the changes in place at the moment and how they will look and feel.
+Your experience of dental care may be a little different to what you are used to for the next few months, so we’ve produced this quick guide about the changes in place at the moment and how they will look and feel.
 If you have any questions abou your visit then please do contact us through the website or by phone and we will be happy to answer them.

 If you have or anyone in your household has any of the symptoms of Covid-19/Coronavirus or has had them in the last 14 days, please let us know as soon as you can; do not attend your appointment and follow the government guidelines around self-isolation.